Hanano-Yuuki/Liyuu_collector/README.md

 # Dependences
 1. selectnium
 2. tqdm
+3. wget
-3. numpy
+4. numpy
-4. opencv-python
+5. opencv-python
-5. pytorch
+6. pytorch
-6. facenet-pytorch
+7. facenet-pytorch
 # Use
 config your path to chromedriver in main.py python3 main.py